wang-daniel/GraphingFleas/README.md

     numpy
     matplotlib

+Clone the repo: `git clone https://github.com/wang-daniel/GraphingFleas.git`,

-Clone the repo, cd into the folder, and run
+cd into the folder: `cd GraphingFleas`

-`python planegrid.py`.
+run the file: `python planegrid.py`.

 Then use the right arrow key to simulate steps of the flea.

 # Contributors